 What are the requirements for the Ecuador Retirement Visa?

 If you are applying for a Retiree Visa, you will need a lifetime pension of $1275 USD per month plus $250 USD per dependent if you are bringing your family.
-If you only have a pension for the next two years, you can also apply for the pension visa, but your permit is also only valid for two years.
+If you only have a pension for the next two years, you can also apply for a pension visa, but your permit is also only valid for two years.

 Depending on the country you are from, you may need to provide a clean criminal record from the country where you have lived for the past 5 years.

-If you are applying with a partner, you must also provide your marriage certificate to prove the relationship.
+If you are applying with a partner, you must also provide your marriage certificate to prove the relationship

 What are the visa options for digital nomads in Ecuador?